 As China’s private economy has grown and diversified, the statement says “these measures will bring about a great rejuvenation of the Chinese nation under Xi Jinping thought”.

-Overall, there are more than 100 measures, including guidance on selection of personnel to implement the measures.
+Overall, there are more than 100 measures to rein in the private sector, including guidance on selection of personnel to implement the measures.

 “We must also see that socialism with Chinese characteristics has entered a new era, [as] the scale of the private economy has continued to expand, risks and challenges have increased significantly, the values and interests of the private economy have become increasingly diverse, and the united front work of the private economy is facing new situations and tasks,” the statement says.